FabLabUChile/fabuchile-face-shield/README.md

 #### LAST VERSION -> v5

-The new version improves the comfortability in the usage, with wide open, almost paralel side bands, with a stronger structure to prevent breaking under strong forces.
+The new version improves the comfortability in the usage, with wide open, almost paralel side bands, with a stronger structure to prevent breaking under strong undesirable forces.
 We also aded some minor improvements for stack printing.

   <img src="/images/v5.jpg" alt="v5"
 	title="v5" width="600" />